akshay2bhardwaj/testgit/README.md

 ```
 git log
 ```
+# .gitignore
-## .gitignore
+## Add all directory to .gitignore file which have to ignore
+/dir/ - any specific repo
+dir/ - all folder anywhere with name dir
-add all directory to .gitignore file which have to ignore
+## Add all file to .gitignore file which have to ignore
+Error.txt - any specific
+\*.txt - pattern
 ## Remote
 git remote add origin git@github.com:akshay/folder git push -u origin master